Don Novello: Career

 For a brief period in 1982, Novello was a producer on SCTV, a Toronto-based comedy show starring Martin Short, Joe Flaherty, John Candy, Eugene Levy, Dave Thomas, Rick Moranis, Andrea Martin and Catherine O'Hara.
 He was installed by NBC as one of a series of producers for the show's fourth season, and produced a total of nine episodes.

-In 1983, Novello had a cameo as Father Sarducci in the video for Rodney Dangerfield's comedy rap song "Rappin' Rodney" which was heavily played on MTV.
+In 1983, Novello appeared as Sarducci in the video for Rodney Dangerfield's comedy rap song "Rappin' Rodney", which was heavily played on MTV.

 In 1984 Novello wrote The Blade, a high school yearbook parody in which the students are represented by sheep.
 Novello co-wrote the unfilmed script for Noble Rot with John Belushi.
 He also narrated Faerie Tale Theatres third-season episode Pinocchio with Paul Reubens as the titular puppet.
-Also in 1984, Novello appeared in the music video for the Jefferson Starship song "No Way Out".
+Also in 1984, Novello appeared in the video for Jefferson Starship's song "No Way Out".

 In 1989, Novello co-starred in the anthology film New York Stories in the Francis Ford Coppola-directed segment, Life Without Zoe.
-In his 2 1/2 star review of the film, Roger Ebert cited Novello for giving "the most engaging performance in the movie."
+In his 2 1/2 star review of the film, Roger Ebert wrote that Novello gave "the most engaging performance in the movie."

-In 1990, Novello portrayed "Dominic Abbandando" in the film The Godfather Part III.
+In 1990, Novello portrayed Dominic Abbandando in the film The Godfather Part III.
 Abbandando appears with speaking lines in the first scene as public relations and media coordinator for Don Michael Corleone.
-Most notable is when he slaps down a news reporter with the challenge: "You think you know better than the Pope?"
-Novello appears in many other scenes as well, shadowing George Hamilton, and in the climactic scene on the steps of the Palermo opera house, Teatro Massimo.
+He also appears other scenes, shadowing George Hamilton, and in the climactic scene on the steps of the Palermo opera house, Teatro Massimo.

 In the early 2000s, Novello voiced Vinny Santorini in the Disney film Atlantis: The Lost Empire and its direct-to-video sequel, Atlantis: Milo's Return.
 In 2003, he filed papers to enter the 2003 California gubernatorial recall election, but did not collect enough valid signatures to qualify for the ballot.

-In 2005, after the death of Pope John Paul II, Novello, as Father Guido Sarducci, reprised his former SNL role as "Special Vatican Reporter" for Air America Radio host (and fellow Saturday Night Live alumnus) Al Franken.
+In 2005, after Pope John Paul II died, Novello, as Sarducci, reprised his former SNL role as "Special Vatican Reporter" for Air America Radio host (and fellow Saturday Night Live alumnus) Al Franken.
 He continued this role until the election of Pope Benedict XVI.
-In 2006, he portrayed the role of Galileo on the podcast "The Radio Adventures of Dr. Floyd".
+In 2006, he portrayed Galileo on the podcast "The Radio Adventures of Dr. Floyd".

-He portrayed Pope Pius XII in the 2009 short film All in the Bunker.
+Novello portrayed Pope Pius XII in the 2009 short film All in the Bunker.

-On June 23, 2010, he appeared on The Colbert Report as Father Guido Sarducci.
-On May 6, 2025, he reprised his appearance in an interview with Stephen Colbert regarding the upcoming papal conclave.
+On June 23, 2010, Novello appeared as Sarducci on The Colbert Report.
+On May 6, 2025, he reprised his appearance in an interview with Colbert about the upcoming papal conclave.

 On October 30, 2010, he gave the benediction at the Rally to Restore Sanity and/or Fear hosted by Jon Stewart and Stephen Colbert.

-American recording artist Guthrie Thomas credited Don Novello as "the best performer in the room" when he appeared as Father Guido Sarducci on one of Thomas' albums in a recording studio full of famous performers.
+American recording artist Guthrie Thomas called Novello "the best performer in the room" when he appeared as Sarducci on one of Thomas's albums in a recording studio full of famous performers.